 We require employees to receive a physical examination once a year and we assist with the cost for those who wish for a second examination.
 Thus we proactively support our employees’ health management.
 We have a medical clinic at the head office that provides medical examinations and employees can visit a doctor when they are not feeling well.
 In addition, we have a health keeper who provides massages to help them recover from fatigue and relieve.

 In order to assist with mental health issues, we have adopted a stress check program on the Internet with which employees can manage their own mental health and improve their stress tolerance.
-Mental health seminars were held for executives and employees at the Tokyo head office in the 2016 fiscal year.
-In addition, we have prepared various support systems such as consultation for mental health by a medical specialist and the EPA (Employee Assistance Program) system as an external counselor to care for employees’ physical and mental conditions.
+In addition, we hold seminars on mental health every year for executives and employees at the Tokyo head office.
+Furthermore, we have prepared various support systems such as consultation for mental health by a medical specialist and the EPA (Employee Assistance Program) system as an external counselor to care for employees’ physical and mental conditions.

 Prevention of overworking